In progress (happy to share)

 “Systematic Disagreement & the Norm of Assertion”

-Sometimes, we disagree over things like how much we owe at the end of a meal.
+• Sometimes, we disagree over things like how much we owe at the end of a meal.
 Sometimes, we disagree over things like philosophy, politics, or religion.
 The first is a mundane disagreement.
 The second are systematic.
-Some think that the nature of systematic disagreement requires us to revise our conception of the normativity of assertion.
-Call this disagreement-based revisionism.
-For example, Goldberg (2015) argues that systematic disagreement shows that the content of the norm of assertion is context-sensitive.
-Fleisher (2021), on the other hand, argues that it shows that there are different types of assertion associated with different types of norms.
-In this paper, I argue that disagreement-based revisionism is misguided and unmotivated.
-It is misguided because the traditional account does a better job explaining the evidence.
-It is unmotivated because the problem of systematic disagreement is more far reaching than previously realized.
+Some think that the nature of systematic peer disagreement requires us to revise our conception of the normativity of assertion.
+For example, Sanford Goldberg (2015) argues that systematic disagreement shows that the content of the norm of assertion is context-sensitive.
+Will Fleisher (2021), on the other hand, argues that it shows that there are different types of assertion associated with different types of norms.
+In this paper, I argue against ENA revisionism and suggest that the traditional account fares better at explaining the evidence.